Zhrack/Drunken-Dice-Tavern/content/Solo Games/Savage Worlds Fantasy Hexcrawl/Session 1.md

     - Fluid Scenes (from a Mythic Magazine, I'll play without the discrete scene structure.
 Instead a Scene Question will be asked at turning points, to see if the Chaos Factor changes)
     - News Feeds to generate events in the locations that I'll find
     - Mystery Matrix, in case of mystery to investigate
 - Hexcrawl Toolkit for the hexcrawl procedure (only the required rules, to keep things simple.)
-Can be found at [[Hexcrawl Resources|Hexcrawl Resources]].
+Can be found at [[../../../Hexcrawl Resources|Hexcrawl Resources]].
 - Spectacular Settlements, to generate important settlements.
 - Location and Event Crafter
 - Stretch goals, if I have the occasion/inclination to do so: